Few Facts About The First Lighting of Eddystone Lighthouse

 Eddystone Lighthouse

 The first lighthouse on Eddystone Lighthouse or Eddystone Rocks was a polygon wood structure designed by Henry Winstanley.
 The lighthouse was also the first recorded example of an offshore lighthouse.
 Construction began in 1696, and the light was turned on on November 14, 1698.
-During construction, a French privateer captured Winstanley.
-It destroyed the work done so far on the foundations, prompting Louis XIV to order the liberation of Winstanley with the words, “France is at war with the European nation, not with humanity.”

 The lighthouse survived its initial winter.
 However, it needed repair.
-It had been later replaced with a dodecagonal stone-clad exterior (12 sides) on a wood frame construction with associated octangular high section, as may be seen in later drawings or paintings (This provides rise to claims that there are five lighthouses on Eddystone Rock.)
-The octagonal top section (or “lantern”) was 4.6m high and 3.4m in diameter, its eight windows each consisting of 36 individual panes.
-It was lit by ’60 candles at a time, in addition to a large hanging lamp. ‘
+It was later replaced with a dodecagonal stone-clad exterior (12 sides) on a wood frame construction with an associated octangular high section, as may be seen in later drawings or paintings (This provides rise to claims that there are five lighthouses on Eddystone Rock.)

 Winstanley’s Tower lasted until the great storm of 1703 almost wiped out all traces on November 27.
 Winstanley was on the lighthouse, finishing the additions to the structure.
 No trace was found of him or the opposite five men within the lighthouse.

-The cost of construction and five years of maintenance was £ 7,814 7 shillings, during which time royalties totaling £ 4,721 19 shillings had been collected at one penny per tonne from passing ships.
+The cost of construction and five years of maintenance was £ 7,814 7 shillings, during which time royalties totalling £ 4,721 19 shillings had been collected at one penny per tonne from passing ships.

 From where does the name Eddystone come-

 The name of this rock is believed to derive from the associated eddy currents that are created within the surrounding ocean.
 By all accounts, the Smeaton lighthouse was a triple-crown construction, completed in 1759 and lasting around 120 years.
-Regarding Eddystone lighthouse, there was a popular English pop band Edison lighthouse band in 1970.
+Regarding Eddystone Lighthouse, there was a popular English pop band Edison LightHouse band in 1970.

 The need for a light

-The Eddystone Rocks are a vast reef about 12 miles (19 km) SSW of Plymouth Sound, one of England’s most important naval ports, and midway between Lizard Point, Cornwall, and Start Point.
-They are submerged at high tides and were so dreaded by navigators entering the English Channel that they often kissed the French coasts to avoid danger, thus resulting not only in shipwrecks locally, however on the rocks of the north coast of the Channel.
-France and the Channel Islands.
-Considering how difficult it was to gain footing on the rocks, especially in the prevailing swell, it took long before anyone tried to warn them.
+They are submerged at high tides and were so dreaded by navigators entering the English Channel that they often kissed the French coasts to avoid danger, thus resulting not only in shipwrecks locally, but on the rocks of the north coast of the Channel.

 Who built the first Eddystone lighthouse?

-Eddystone lighthouse, a lighthouse celebrated in folks’ ballads and traditional sailor knowledge, standing on the rocks of Eddystone, 14 miles off the town, European nation within the English Channel.
+Eddystone lighthouse, a lighthouse celebrated in folks’ ballads and traditional sailor knowledge, standing on the rocks of Eddystone, 14 miles off the town, a European nation within the English Channel.
 The first wood design was washed away with its designer, Henry Winstanley, by the great storm in 1703.

 When was the Eddystone lighthouse built?